 Queen Elizabeth is known to be particular about her food and prefers a light, healthy lunch during the week.

-While certain foods are categorically off the menu – at Buckingham Palace garlic is banned, among other things – the royal chefs serve up certain dishes for Her Majesty and Prince Philip on a regular basis.
+While certain foods are categorically off the menu – at Buckingham Palace garlic is banned, among other things – the royal chefs serve up certain dishes for Her Majesty on a regular basis.

 One of the monarch's favourites?
 Grilled Dover sole on a bed of wilted spinach or courgette.
-We imagine the tasty staple will be on the menu this month as we all adopt healthier diets after our Christmas indulgences.
+We imagine the tasty staple will be on the menu this month as the warm summer weather continues.

 MORE: Kate Middleton's favourite healthy lunch revealed – it's light, fresh and delicious!